Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

 \subsection{Relics: baryogenesis}

-The cosmological excess of matter over antimatter is one of the longstanding mysteries of modern cosmology \cite{Wilczek:1980vy}.
-It is usually assumed that this imbalance arose dynamically, through a process called baryogenesis, as a consequence of the physical laws governing the particle content of the universe \cite{Kolb:1979qa}.
-Successful baryogenesis requires particle interactions that violate certain conservation laws -- namely baryon number $\mathsf{B}$, charge conjugation $\mathsf{C}$, and charge-parity conjugation $\mathsf{CP}$ -- as well as a departure from thermal equilibrium \cite{Sakharov:1967dj}.
-Since CGPP leads to the creation of particles in the early universe, it is natural to ask whether CGPP may be responsible for the origin of the matter-antimatter asymmetry.
+The cosmological excess of matter over antimatter is one of the long-standing mysteries of modern cosmology \cite{Wilczek:1980vy}.
+It is usually assumed that this imbalance arose dynamically through a process called baryogenesis as a consequence of the physical laws governing the particle content of the Universe \cite{Kolb:1979qa}.
+Successful baryogenesis requires particle interactions that violate certain conservation laws,namely, baryon number $\mathsf{B}$, charge conjugation $\mathsf{C}$, and charge-parity conjugation $\mathsf{CP}$, as well as a departure from thermal equilibrium \cite{Sakharov:1967dj}.
+Since CGPP leads to the creation of particles in the early Universe, it is natural to ask whether CGPP may be responsible for the origin of the matter-antimatter asymmetry.

 If the interactions of particles and antiparticles with gravity respect the conservation laws $\mathsf{B}$, $\mathsf{C}$, and $\mathsf{CP}$ then baryogenesis cannot result from CGPP directly since the first two Sakharov criteria are not satisfied.
-On the other hand, CGPP easily provides the out of equilibrium conditions required by the third Sakharov criterion.
-Consequently, one can imagine a framework for CGPP Baryogenesis in which CGPP creates a population of self-conjugate $X$ particles that decay into particles and antiparticles through interactions violating $\textsf{B}$, $\textsf{C}$, and $\textsf{CP}$, thereby generating a net baryon number \cite{Bambi:2006hp}.
-Similar ideas using nonthermal particle production during preheating were first developed in \rref{Kolb:1996jt,Kolb:1998he}.
-Alternatively, $X$ may decay by interactions that violate lepton number $\mathsf{L}$ instead, thereby generating a lepton asymmetry that is converted into a baryon asymmetry by electoweak Chern-Simons number diffusion (electroweak sphaleron) as in models of baryogenesis from leptogenesis \cite{Fukugita:1986hr}.
+However, CGPP easily provides the out-of-equilibrium conditions required by the third Sakharov criterion.
+Consequently, one can imagine a framework for CGPP baryogenesis in which CGPP creates a population of self-conjugate $X$ particles that decay into particles and antiparticles through interactions violating $\textsf{B}$, $\textsf{C}$, and $\textsf{CP}$, thereby generating a net baryon number \cite{Bambi:2006hp}.
+Similar ideas using nonthermal particle production during preheating were first developed by \rref{Kolb:1996jt,Kolb:1998he}.
+Alternatively, $X$ may decay by interactions that instead violate the lepton number $\mathsf{L}$, thereby generating a lepton asymmetry that is converted into a baryon asymmetry by electroweak Chern-Simons number diffusion (electroweak sphaleron), as in models of baryogenesis from leptogenesis \cite{Fukugita:1986hr}.